Inverting Non-Injective Functions with Twin Neural Network Regression: Prior Work

 This framework has been extended by several conceptual developments.
 Belaid et al. proposed a systematic way to identify the best anchors~\cite{BelaidEtAl2024WeightedPDL}.
 Izonin et al. proposed a method to optimize training time with clustering~\cite{Izonin2024d}.
 A general examination of the reasons for the outperformance of this framework can be found in~\cite{https://doi.org/10.48550/arxiv.2301.01383}.
 The mismatch of predictions and the violation of consistency conditions give rise to several uncertainty estimates~\cite{Wetzel2022a,Tynes2021,Belaid2025}.
 The same consistency conditions can also be employed during training to transform TNNR into a semi-supervised regression algorithm~\cite{Wetzel2022b}.
 Furthermore, the overall framework can be employed for classification problems, too~\cite{Izonin2024,BelaidEtAl2025PDLClassification}.

-Important to note is that TNNR can naturally be combined with k-nearest neighbor (k-NN) search \cite{Wetzel2024} to increase performance in specific problems.
-This variant of TNNR forms the basis of the method proposed in this article
+Important to note is that TNNR can naturally be combined with k-nearest neighbor (k-NN) search~\cite{Wetzel2024} to increase performance in specific problems.
+This variant of TNNR forms the basis of the method proposed in this article.

-This framework has been applied in various forms to a wide range of problems.
+The TNNR framework has been applied in various forms to a wide range of problems.
 It has shown incredible performance, especially in scenarios with scarce training data, sometimes cutting error measures compared to previous state-of-the-art methods by more than $50\%$.